Audition-CSBlock/inhale/README.md

 | tags        | Any user defined tags passed with the -t flag. |
 | url         | The origin url if a file was remotely downloaded |
 | urls        | Any URLs that have been pulled from the binary |

-## Solutions to Issues

-There are some known issues with this project (mainly to do with versions from package managers), and here I will track anything that has a solution for it.
+---

-### ElasticSearch index field limit
+## ElasticSearch index field limit

 If you get an error like this: